y0nil/kusto.blog/blog-posts/ingesting-nyc-taxi-rides.md

     * ~ 1.5 billion taxi, from 2009-01-01 to 2018-06-30.
     * ~ 0.5 billion for-hire vehicle, from from 2015-01-01 to 2018-06-30.

-This is a fair amount of records, and for getting it ingested and analyzed quickly, I made the natural choice of using **Kusto
+This is a fair amount of records, and for getting it ingested and analyzed quickly, I made the natural choice of using **Kusto**.
-(Azure Data Explorer)**.
 After preparing the data set in PostgreSQL, I easily exported it to blobs in CSV format, and made it available for Kusto to consume.

 This post covers ingestion of the data into Kusto, while [another post](analyzing-nyc-taxi-rides.md){:target="_blank"}